Operation Toan Thang III: October

 On 24 October at 13:10 a unit of the 2nd Brigade, 25th Infantry Division engaged an enemy force 9 mi northeast of Trảng Bàng.
-The unit was supported by artillery, helicopter gunships and airstrikes and later by a mechanized infantry unit of the Brigade.
+The unit was supported by artillery, helicopter gunships and airstrikes and later by a mechanized infantry unit of the brigade.
 The enemy withdrew at 18:15 leaving 47 dead and 12 individual and three crew-served weapons; U.S. losses were ten killed.
 At 14:40 a unit of the 1st Brigade, 1st Cavalry Division received mortar fire 15 mi north of Tây Ninh.
 Artillery, helicopter gunship and air support was provided and the enemy withdrew at 18:00 leaving 26 dead; U.S. losses were two killed.
 At 15:00 a unit of the 199th LIB engaged an enemy force 3 mi northeast of Xuân Lộc, the enemy withdrew with unknown losses while U.S. losses were one killed.

 On 25 October at 07:00 a patrol from the 1st Brigade, 1st infantry Division ambushed eight PAVN/VC 6 mi southeast of Dầu Tiếng killing six and capturing two and four individual weapons.
 At 09:55 a unit of the 2nd Brigade, 25th Infantry Division operating 5 mi northeast of Trảng Bàng directed artillery fire onto an enemy force killing six.
 At 11:40 a unit of the 1st Brigade, 1st Infantry Division found a weapons cache 5 miles south of Dầu Tiếng containing 29 individual weapons, ten light machineguns, 300 grenades and a radio.
 At 12:55 a unit of the 1st Brigade, 1st Cavalry Division patrolling 12 mi north-northeast of Tây Ninh found 15 PAVN/VC bodies, they had been killed two months earlier.

 On 26 October at 04:55 a unit of the 2st Brigade, 1st Cavalry Division in a night defensive position 11 mi north of Tây Ninh was attacked by fire, the unit returned fire and called in artillery fire and the enemy withdrew after 25 minutes leaving eight dead and five individual weapons.
 At 09:20 a unit of the 2nd Brigade, 25th Infantry Division operating 6 mi west-southwest of Bến Cát engaged an enemy force.
 Artillery, helicopter gunship and airstrikes were provided and the enemy withdrew at 14:30 leaving 15 dead and one captured.
-At 13:35 a unit of the 3rd Brigade, 1st Infantry Division found a weapons cache 6 miles northwest of Bến Cát containing 97 SKS, 28 carbines, 11 submachineguns, two light machineguns and 114 RPG rounds.
+At 13:35 a unit of the 3rd Brigade, 1st Infantry Division found a weapons cache 6 miles northwest of Bến Cát containing 97 SKS, 28 carbines, 11 submachine guns, two light machine guns and 114 RPG rounds.
 An OH-6 was shot down 12 mi northeast of Lộc Ninh.